 Summit Central is located 40 miles east of Issaquah.
 Summit Central can be reached by driving East on I-90 to exit 53.

-The buses will be open from 11:45 am to 12:30 pm for lunch.
+The buses will be open from 12:15 pm to 1:00 pm for lunch.
 Most students pack a lunch and eat on the bus.
 The ski area has a restaurant for purchasing and eating lunch, but the area is not accessible to beginners.

 Lifts & Tows

-leaving chair lifts.
+Students should ride the lifts only after they have been instructed in proper lift procedure.
+Avoid long, loose hair or clothing that could get caught in the lifts.
+Keep ski tips up when leaving chair lifts.
 Sit back in the seat—do not swing.
 Lift tickets will be removed from students crowding or cutting into lift lines.
 Snowboarders should un-strap back foot and not re-buckle until they have dismounted from the chair.

 Students will be assigned a lesson number prior to the first day of school, which we will email to the email address submitted at the time of registration.
 Once classes start students are constantly evaluated to ensure they are in the proper class.
 Students may be shuffled to new class numbers throughout the season to ensure the proper learning outcomes are being achieved.